7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - A willingness to question old beliefs about yourself

+The truth is that most people don’t stay stuck because they lack potential.
 They stay stuck because their mindset convinces them that growth is unrealistic, too uncomfortable, or simply unnecessary.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.